stonefl/LearningHadoop2/README.md

 * Importing data using Hue

-	1. Open a browser and enter following link in it:[Enter the following link in the browser: http://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt](Enter the following link in the browser: http://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt)
+	1. Open a browser and enter following link in address bar:[http://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt](Enter the following link in the browser: http://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt)
 	2. Once the page is loaded, click on the Save Page from the Open menu button.
 	3. Save the file with name `words.txt`.
 The file will be saved to /home/cloudera/Downloads
 	4. Go the Hue --> File Browser --> Upload